 - Have regular skin checks

 - Photographic surveillance

 - Undergo digital dermoscopic surveillance (mole mapping), especially if they have many moles or atypical moles

 - Seek medical attention if they notice any changing or enlarging skin lesions

-What is the outcome for skin cancer?
+What is the outcome of skin cancer?